Last Updated on January 6th, 2020

 Sun is great for your skin—for about 20 minutes a day.
 A few minutes of sun on your face and hands eery morning enables your skin to make vitamin D. This vitamin not only is essential for healthy bones and for preventing cancer.
 It also reduces the production of oil in the pores of your skin.
 More than 20 minutes of sun a day, however, can damage the skin, and you should wear sunscreen on your face when you use benzoyl peroxide.

 There is also a simple change in home health care that can help you avoid outbreaks of pimples on your cheeks and nose: Don’t use over-the-counter steroid creams such as Cortaid and generic hydrocortisone.
 These products used to stop inflammation, ironically, can cause inflammation of the skin that closely resembles the tiny pimples induced by rosacea.
-In teens, the most likely site of an outbreak is around the nostrils—simply avoiding corticosteroid ointments whenever possible can spare a teen of the embarrassment of zits breaking out around the nose.
+In teens, the most likely site of an outbreak is around the nostrils—simply avoiding corticosteroid ointments whenever possible can spare a teen of the embarrassment of zits breaking out around the nose or even around the mouth.

 Acne on the scalp and forehead can be caused by an unsuspected source of oil—dirty combs and hair brushes.
 Cleansing your combs and brushes in warm water at least once a week will keep them from accumulating oils that can be transferred to your skin where they can clog pores that develop acne.